 We quickly got a roaring campfire going and I set off to catch dinner.
 As I made my way upstream Iwana were darting about everywhere, in about a 30 meter section of the river I counted seven Iwana.
 That night we snacked on the one Iwana I kept, a delicious Japanese rice soup, and washed it all down with chardonnay, sake, and whiskey.
 That night I opted to sleep in the hammock.
 I had never slept in one before and was skeptical at how comfortable it would be.
 With the sound of the river and the wind gently lulling me to sleep I was out in seconds and I did not wake up until several hours after sunrise.
 Sleeping in a hammock is awesome!

 After several cups of coffee and ramen with eggs for breakfast we set out to explore the river.
-Over the next 6 hours we made our way upstream.
+Over the next six hours we made our way upstream.
 The higher we got the smaller the stream got, the colder the water became, and the bigger the Iwana got.
 The three of us leap-frogged up the river catching, hooking into, or spotting well over 100 fish.
 We explored several tributary streams too.
 Some of which were filled with Iwana others did not hold a single fish.
-I took over 200 photos and videos but did not want to max out my server by uploading them all so be sure to check out the Fallfish Tenkara Facebook page for more photos of the trip.

 Thankfully the rain eased up just before sunrise the third day and the sun even began started poking its way through the clouds.
 After yet another delicious Japanese meal we packed up camp and began the desperate slog back to the car.
 Motivated by the promise of the "best ramen in Japan" and the blue skies the hike went by quickly and before I knew it we were back at the car.
 It had been a memorable trip but it was not over yet.
 We still had a seven hour drive back home, a ramen shop to find, and an onsen to soak in while sipping on some more chardonnay!